parlaylabs/aiyprojects-raspbian/README.md

 google assistant supports only 16kHz audio while we have forced 48kHz on a kernel level.
 Thus, .asoundrc is modified to add resampler.
 Resampler will not affect roombox-app since it requests 48kHz audio, but will allow google assistant to request resampled 16kHz audio from microphone.

+### Bugs

+Assistant is using sounddevice module, an interface to PortAudio.
+Since it's using RawStream, PortAudio is acquiring exclusive lock on a device.
+But, roombox-app that's in a meeting is using it, so exclusive lock can not be acquired

+### TODOs

+- change assistant to use pyaudio
+- implement lightring change when hitword is triggered and when google assistant is finished

 # Original README

 This repository contains the source code for the AIYProjects "Voice Kit".
 See